 “Dumbo” (March 29)

 Tim Burton’s live-action remake of the Disney classic stars Colin Farrell, Eva Green, Danny DeVito and Michael Keaton.
-(Watch the trailer.)
+(Read the review).

 “Pet Sematary” (April 5)